Lost, injured, or deceased animals

 Assistance dogs may have a medallion on their collar with an identification number and emergency contact details, connecting to the organisation that supports the dog and owner.

-Assistance for injured animals
+Treatment for injured animals

 Animal owners and managers should seek treatment and ongoing care for injured animals after an emergency.
 Contact your private veterinarian as soon as possible.